-Each year the Bi-State Regional Commission prepares the Transportation Improvement Programs (TIP)58 for the Quad Cities, Iowa/Illinois Metropolitan Planning Area (MPA) and for Region 9 (an area that includes all of Muscatine County and the non-urban portions of Scott County).
+Each year the Bi-State Regional Commission prepares the Transportation Improvement Programs (TIP) for the Quad Cities, Iowa/Illinois Metropolitan Planning Area (MPA) and for Region 9 (an area that includes all of Muscatine County and the non-urban portions of Scott County).
 The TIP is a listing of transportation projects to be funded under federal transportation programs for a four-year period.
-To be eligible for federal transportation funding, a project must be included in the TIP.
+To be eligible for federal transportation funding, a project must be included in the Transportation Improvement Program (TIP) and derived from a metropolitan long range transportation plan.

 The TIP is a result of the comprehensive, coordinated, and continuing (3C) transportation planning process and contains street/highway and transit projects plus related enhancement activities, such as bicycle trail development.
 In developing the TIP, project priority is given to the initial year annual element of the TIP based on preservation and safety factors.
 Projects in the second through fourth year annual elements are financially feasible, based on expected funding levels.
-By programming a project in a particular fiscal year, it is the intent of a jurisdiction secure the necessary funds and let the project in that year.
+By programming a project in a particular fiscal year, it is the intent of a jurisdiction to secure the necessary funds and let the project in that year.